 Skip to main content

 Working capital is a comparison between a company’s current assets and its current liabilities over the next year.
-Basically, it asks: How much do you have that can be converted to cash versus how much do you owe?
+Basically, it answers: How much do you have that can be converted to cash versus how much do you owe?
 This is helpful to know because there might be times when a business needs to sell assets or spend down cash reserves.
 Working capital numbers can help you evaluate how resilient your business would be in a downturn.
-On the positive side, calculating your working capital can show you when it’s a good time to spend money on your business.
+On the positive side, calculating working capital can also show you when it’s a good time to spend money on your business.

 • Cash